aurorascharff/next14-message-box/STEPS.md

 - Explain form reset

 Notes:
 React 19 the automatically resets uncontrolled inputs automatically after the action finishes.
 Probably used to using a library that would control forms, like react-hook-form.
 Not needed.
 Maintain the entered value when there is error.
 Maybe this could be changed to be valid.
 Let's return the content and set it as the defaultValue so it's not lost.
-Native form stuff that prev hasn't been so relevant to React.

 ## Slow server action